patrykchojecki/patrykchojecki.github.io/_pages/now.md

 Since the end of last summer, I started a new job in a field that is completely new to me -- biotechnology.
 I joined a startup accelerator that is mainly focused on providing new cell and gene therapy (CGT) ventures with assistance and expertise in fundraising and business development.

 Transitioning into this new field has not been easy.
-In the last few months, I've spent countless hours learning about the most important concepts in regenerative medicine and venture building at the same time.
+In the last few months, I've spent countless hours learning about the most important concepts in regenerative medicine and startup development at the same time.
 There is still a long way ahead of me, but for now, I feel quite satisfied with the progress I've achieved.

 So far, I found the venture building/finance-related part of my job most interesting and accessible.
-This is the list of resources I've been studying whenever I have some free time (most of them I'm still going through):
+This is the list of resources I've been studying whenever I have some free time (some of them I'm still going through):
-- [Principles of Corporate Finance](https://www.amazon.com/Principles-Corporate-Finance-Richard-Brealey/dp/1260565556) by Richard Brealey, Stewart Myers, and Franklin Allen - this book does an incredible job of explaining all sorts of financial terms in an easy-to-understand way.
+- [Principles of Corporate Finance](https://www.amazon.com/Principles-Corporate-Finance-Richard-Brealey/dp/1260565556) by Richard Brealey, Stewart Myers, and Franklin Allen - this book does an incredible job of explaining all sorts of financial terms and concepts in an easy-to-understand way.
 - [Valuation](https://pages.stern.nyu.edu/~adamodar/New_Home_Page/equity.html) by [Aswath Damodaran](https://pages.stern.nyu.edu/~adamodar/) - Aswath teaches finance and valuation at NYU, I've used many resources from his website/blog and watched hours of his lectures from the *very expensive* NYU courses that are published on [YouTube](https://www.youtube.com/playlist?list=PLUkh9m2BorqkHJz49csCvaCXf3diCLRLl) for *free*.
 - [7.016 Introductory Biology](https://ocw.mit.edu/courses/7-016-introductory-biology-fall-2018/) by the MIT Biology Department - exactly what it says; my brain still struggles with understanding some of these introductory concepts.

+## What Is on My Mind

+- I play squash and football almost every week.
+- I got infected with COVID-19 last month, and I'm still recovering from it.
+Once I'm fully recovered, I want to go back to running at least once a week.
+- I try to watch all Arsenal games that are not broadcasted in the middle of the night.
+One of the worst parts about living in Asia is being able to rarely watch live football matches.
+- I am quite excited for the 2024 European elections.
+I plan to vote here in Taipei.
+- Hoping to visit my family in Poland during the summer, but I have yet to start planning the trip.

 ## What I'm Currently Reading